Arashkazemii/Arashkazemii/README.md

 ###

-<p align="left">👋 Hey its Arash<br><br>💡 Data Scientist | 🧠 ML & AI Developer | 🤖 Automation Builder<br>🎯 Turning ideas into intelligent systems — one line of code at a time.<br>🔥 Obsessed with building smart tools that actually do stuff — not just sit around looking pretty.<br><br>I break things — and then I fix them with a bit of caffeine, and a lot of curiosity.</p>
+<p align="left">👋 Hey it's Arash<br><br>💡 Data Scientist | 🧠 ML & AI Developer | 🤖 Automation Builder<br>🎯 Turning ideas into intelligent systems — one line of code at a time.<br>🔥 Obsessed with building smart tools that actually do stuff — not just sit around looking pretty.<br><br>I break things — and then I fix them with a bit of caffeine, and a lot of curiosity.</p>

 ###